Serka-M/Digester-MultiSequencing/README.md

 # Digester-MultiSequencing

 **Description:**
-Repository for scripts and resources used for long-read metagenomics of anaerobic digester sludge (and Zymo Mock) using different sequencing approaches (Nanopore R9/R10 and PacBio HiFi).
+Repository for scripts and resources used for long-read metagenomics of anaerobic digester sludge (and Zymo Mock) using different sequencing approaches (Nanopore R9/R10, PacBio HiFi, Illumina short reads).
 <br/>
 <br/>